Withdrawal and Return to Title IV (R2T4)

 Module courses are courses that do not span the entire length of the payment period or period of enrollment.
 Federal financial is based on your expected enrollment and anticipated costs for the entire payment period or period of enrollment.

-A student is considered withdrawn from a module if the student ceases to attend all courses they were schedule to attend or fails to begin attendance in a course he or she was scheduled to begin attendance in while not attending any other course.
+A student is considered withdrawn from a module if the student fails to successfully complete one module that includes 49 percent or more of the number of days in the payment period, excluding scheduled breaks of five or more consecutive days and all days between modules or combination of modules.
 Additionally, if a student ceases to attend a course but has a future course within the modular term, the student must provide written confirmation of future attendance to not have their federal student aid processed for withdrawal.
 If the student does not provide written confirmation of future attendance, their aid will be calculated using the R2T4 Calculation.
 The aid may be reinstated and the R2T4 reversed if the student begins documented attendance in the future course.

 A student is not considered withdrawn if they drop future modules while in attendance; however, a recalculation of their federal student aid may be necessary.